daqhris/daqhris.github.io/cryptoassets-growth-fund.md

 *Source*: [wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

-### Cryptoassets growth fund
+### Cryptoassets Growth Fund
-This is a growth fund dedicated to long-term investments in crypto markets and other assets on public blockchains.
+This is a digital growth fund dedicated to long-term investments in crypto markets and other assets on public blockchains.

 In other words, it is an online investment portfolio that:
-- has operations uniquely in cyberspace,
+- has operations uniquely in the cyberspace,
 - openly shares all transaction records and holdings,
-- is independent of any institution or centralized entity.
+- is independent of any institutional body or centralized entity.

 More precisely, this fund holds and manages digital assets that are:
 - accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
-- on track for an increase in value over a long-term time horizon (more than 5 years).
+- on track for an increase in value over a long-term time horizon of more than 5 years.

 ## Portfolio

-### Blockchain Wallets
+### Blockchain Wallet
-**BTC** : `bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf`
-Here is the wallet address on a [Bitcoin block explorer](https://mempool.space/address/bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf).

 **ETH** : `0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82`
 >Ethereum is an open-source blockchain that was officially launched in 2015.
 Built by developers for developers, Ethereum is often considered the most programmable blockchain for creating smart contracts and decentralized applications, also known as dApps.
 In recent years, Ethereum has also emerged as the default platform for enterprise deployments.
 It is currently the most actively developed blockchain in the world, with the highest daily value transfer of any blockchain network.